 High tensile fence is great for fencing large tracts of land or long distances.
-The bottom strand does not make contact with the ground.
-As a result, it installs well over the most uneven or hilly ground.
+Because the bottom strand does not make contact with the ground, this type of wire field fence installs well over uneven or hilly ground.

-Sometimes a strand or two will be electrified in order to prevent animals from rubbing against the fence.
+Sometimes a strand or two high tensile fence is electrified in order to prevent animals from rubbing against the fence.
 It is easy to install and relatively affordable as compared to other types of wire fence.

 Installing barded wire fence is just like high tensile fence.
 However, there are two primary differences.
-Firstly, a strand of barbed wire uses two smaller strands of wire instead of one.
+First, a single strand of barbed wire is constructed from two smaller strands of wire instead of one.

-Secondly and most obvious, it has sharp barbs on it.
-5 and 6 strand configurations work best.
-Used to keep livestock contained, the barbs prevent persuasive animals from rubbing against or pushing through the fence.
+Second and most obvious, the strands contain sharp barbs.
+5 and 6 strand configurations of this type of field fence work best for containing livestock.
+The barbs prevent persuasive animals from rubbing against or pushing through the fence.

 Fence posts hold the fence upright.
 All four types of fences discussed use the same posts.
 Or at least a variation of the post options.

 Often made from wood, end, corner and gate posts are more stout and larger diameter.
 The next post in line will be brace posts.
 Brace posts tie into the end, corner and gate posts with a horizontal member called the brace.
-The combination of these two wooden fence posts will hold the tension caused by stretching the wire fence.
+The combination of these two wooden fence posts holds tension caused by stretching the wire fence.

 Line posts make up the rest of the posts.
 Wood and metal are the most popular materials.
-Line post spacing is determined by how tall the fence will be and what you are trying to keep secure.
+Line post spacing is determined by how tall the fence is and what you are trying to keep secure.
 Common line post spacing is 8′, 10, or 12′ on center.

-Some high tensile and barbed wire fences however, have spacing of up to 25′ on center for lighter duty installations.
+However, some high tensile and barbed wire fences have post spacing of up to 25′ on center for lighter duty installations.

-Many installations of wire fence use wooden posts.
+Many wire fences are installed onto wooden posts.
 Wooden fence posts can be round or square.
 The size and spacing of the posts is determined by the style of fence you are installing and what its used for.

-A special machine called a post driver drives wooden posts into the ground.
+A special machine called a post driver pounds wooden posts into the ground.
 Sometimes wood posts are concreted into the ground.
-However, concrete is not needed for most installations.
-Not to mention, concrete will drive the cost of the fence installation up higher.
+However, concrete is not required for most installations.
+Not to mention, concrete drives up the cost of fence installations.

 Round wood posts come in different diameters.
-Lines posts are normally 3.5″ to 5″ in diameter.
-The end, corner and gate posts can be 6″ – 8″ in diameter.
+Line posts are normally 3.5″ to 5″ in diameter.
+The end, corner and gate posts are 6″ – 8″ in diameter.

-A horseshoe nail attaches the fence to wood posts.
-Wood posts are great for extra strength and permanent fence installs.
+A horseshoe nail or fence staple attaches the fence to wood posts.
+Wood posts are great for adding extra strength and for permanent fence installs.

 Metal T-posts and star pickets are an affordable option for wire fence installations.
 They are easy to install with a simple post driver or sledgehammer.

 Most metal T-posts and star pickets are painted.
-However, galvanized is an option.
-The metal posts last a long time.
+However, galvanized coatings are also an option.
+Metal posts last a long time.
 Therefore, there is no need to worry about rotting or decaying.

-A fence tie or clip is used to attach the wire fence to a metal post.
+Fence ties or clips attach fence to a metal posts.
 Because they are affordable, metal T-posts and star pickets are used for longer fence lines.
-They are also used when the fenced in location or area won’t be permanent.
+They are also commonly used for temporary fence.

-A normal installation using both posts would have wood posts between multiple metal posts.
+A normal installation using both post types uses wood posts between multiple metal posts.
 Wood posts are set anywhere from 50 – 100 feet apart with the remaining posts being the metal posts.

 Wire fences are great for covering large areas like fields and pastures.
 Perfect for containing cattle or horses.
-They are affordable and easy to install.
+Most styles are affordable and easy to install.
 Therefore, most property owners have no problem installing one themselves.

 To learn more about other types of pasture fence, view our article on wood farm fence designs and styles.